ga-wdi-boston/rails-api/README.md

 1. Something on the front-end (probably driven by user interaction) triggers a GET request that asks for a specific record.
-1. When the GET request is received by the server, the back-end app parses the request and identifies which measurement record is being requested.
+1. When the GET request is received by the server, the API app parses the request and identifies which measurement record is being requested.
 1. The data for the desired measurement gets retrieved from our set of records.